-As mentioned in Section 2.3, the RMSE and MED between estimated pedestrian positions and the groundtruth are often chosen as accuracy measure for pedestrian path evaluation.
-Nonetheless, some measures provide a better idea of how well a system works.
-For example, the MED used in [19, 20, 55] gives a more intuitive physical interpretation of the predicted pedestrian positions with respect to a groundtruth than the RMSE used in [22].
-Likewise, the mean and standard deviation of the per-sequence RMSE used in [31,32] provide vague information of the system performance since the RMSE for each sequence does not offer information about the temporal evolution of the prediction error and information about the similarity between predicted positions and the groundtruth at discrete time steps.
-Although most of the works reviewed in Section 2.3.1 consider that the evaluation should be done for each type of activity separately, it is not clear what methodol-
+As mentioned in Section 2.3.1, the RMSE and MED between estimated pedestrian positions and the groundtruth are often chosen as measure of accuracy for pedestrian path evaluations.
+Nonetheless, some measures provide a better idea of how well a system works than others.
+For example, the MED used in [19, 20, 55] gives a more precise physical interpretation of the predicted pedestrian positions with respect to a groundtruth than the RMSE used in [22].
+Likewise, the mean and standard deviation of the per-sequence RMSE used in [31, 32] provide vague information of the system performance since the RMSE for each sequence does not offer information about the similarity between predicted positions and the groundtruth at discrete time steps.
+Besides, although most of the works reviewed in Section 2.3.1 consider that the evaluation should be done for each type of activity separately, it is not clear what methodology is the most appropriate in order to standardise the path evaluation.
+Thereby, a reliable comparison of path prediction approaches has not been done for the moment.
+For all these reasons, in this thesis, the measure of accuracy chosen for the path evaluation is the MED at different TTEs.